neuroinformatics-unit/photon-mosaic/docs/source/user_guide/configuration.md

   anatomical_only: 4  # Use maximum projection image for cell detection
 ```

-For more details about cell detection configuration, see the [Suite2p documentation](https://suite2p.readthedocs.io/en/latest/settings.html#cellpose-detection).

 ### Preprocessing
-- `output_pattern`: Template for output filenames
-- `steps`: List of preprocessing steps with their parameters
+For detailed information about preprocessing steps and their configuration, see the [preprocessing documentation](preprocessing.md).

 ### SLURM
 - `use_slurm`: Enable/disable SLURM job scheduling